-Ms. Chu spent almost a decade as a corporate attorney at the law firm of Simpson Thacher & Bartlett LLP where she executed complex transactions for private equity firms, investment banks, and public and private companies in a variety of sectors including entertainment/media, reinsurance, and healthcare.
+Ms. Chu began her legal career as a corporate attorney at Simpson Thacher & Bartlett LLP where she spent almost a decade focused on corporate and capital markets transactions, representing a variety of private equity firms, financial institutions, and public as well as private companies in a variety of sectors including entertainment/media, reinsurance, and healthcare.
 She developed extensive capital markets experience, focusing on IPOs, acquisition financings, secondary offerings, and debt transactions, both investment grade and high yield.

 A champion of diversity, equity and inclusion, Ms. Chu has been recognized for her thought leadership and dedication to advancing and empowering women, people of color, first generation students, and other underrepresented groups.
 Most recently, she has been the recipient of the Columbia Law Hong Yen Chang Award, the Outstanding 50 Asian Americans in Business Award, the Asian American Bar Association of New York (AABANY) Women’s Leadership Award, and the Women Influence & Power in Law (WIPL) Thought Leadership Award.

 Ms. Chu is currently a member of the Board of Directors of DirectWomen (a national non-profit with a mission to increase the number of women lawyers on corporate boards).
 She served as a member of the Board of Directors of the Columbia Law School Association from 2013-2022.

 She graduated from Columbia Law School where she served as Editor-in-Chief of the Columbia Journal of Transnational Law and was the national Justice Harry A. Blackmun Scholar.
 She earned her undergraduate degree, summa cum laude in International Relations, at the University of Minnesota.